MDPI-AG/case-study-backend-engineering-php/README.md

 - Add pagination on the GET /api/books endpoint.
 - Add filters (e.g., search by author or title).
 - Add OpenAPI/Swagger documentation for the API.
-- Unit test coverage for the API endpoints with PHPUnit.
+- Unit test coverage and application tests for the API endpoints with PHPUnit / WebTestCase.